ctjacobs/pyqso/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with PyQSO.
-If not, see <http://www.gnu.org/licenses/>. -->
+If not, see <http://www.gnu.org/licenses/>.

-pyqso
+PyQSO
 =====

 PyQSO is a simple Python-based contact logging tool for amateur radio operators.